Why Do So Many Utah Realtors Hate Homie?

 Yes, the #1 place buyers find homes is online.
 Homie has that covered for you.
 You should also post your listing in local garage sale groups on Facebook and on Instagram or wherever you have an active account.
 Just don’t list your Homie listing there or people will attack you (mostly Utah real estate agents).
 Instead, share the KSL listing.

 In addition to listing your home on Zillow and hundreds of sites online, Homie lists your home on KSL Classifieds.
 Homie works directly with KSL Classifieds.
+I believe you can pay extra to get on the MLS.

 There are pros and cons to selling with an agent as well as by yourself.
 Bottom line: educate yourself and make the best decision for your situation.